hopfenzapfen/gtsperf/Documentation/documentation.md

 It is advisable to name each individual container.
 This makes inspecting the log output easier.

- docker create command which creates a container but does not run it.

- sudo docker stats

- We call it the Ubuntu operating system, but really it is not the full operating system.
-It's a very cut-down version with the bare runtime required to run the distribution.

  Each image is being listed by the tags applied to it, so, for example, 12.04, 12.10, quantal, or precise and so on.
 Each tag marks together a series of image layers that represent a specific image (e.g., the 12.04 tag collects together all the layers of the Ubuntu 12.04 image).
 This allows us to store more than one image inside a repository.